Miami (OH) vs. Central Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

 Miami (OH) Stats and Trends

-- Miami (OH) has one win against the spread in four games this year.
+- Miami (OH) has covered the spread on one occasion this season.

 - The RedHawks have been favored by 1 point or more one time this season and have not covered the spread in any of them.